2018 Mid-Season Invitational

-Qualified teams and roster
+Qualified teams

-Qualified team

 Last year, team from Vietnam had qualified for MSI via Southeast Asian league.
 From 2018, Vietnam region will be separated from Southeast Asia region.
 The Spring split Champion team from Vietnamese league will qualify for MSI without take part in the Southeast Asian league.
 Number of regions up to 14.

 Based on the result of the MSI and World Championship in 2 years before (2016–2017), 4 teams from Europe (EU LCS), North America (NA LCS), South Korea (LCK), and China (LPL) are started in Main Group Stage, 2 teams from Taiwan/Hong Kong/Macau (LMS) and Vietnam (VCS) are started in Play-in round 2, 10 remaining teams are started in Play-in round 1.
 Unlike last year, loser at round 2 will be eliminated because there's no round 3 in Play-in Stage.

-Roster

 Venues

 Berlin, Paris were the two cities chosen to host the competition.